hieunc229/copilot-clone/README.md

 ### System Requirements

 The Maverick model runs in a docker container.
 This means in order for the extension to run properly, **Docker must be installed and running**.
-You can install [docker here](https://docs.docker.com/get-docker/).
+You can install [Docker here](https://docs.docker.com/get-docker/).

+### Installation

 After Docker is installed and running, you can search for "Maverick" on the VSCode Extension Marketplace, or use [this link](https://marketplace.visualstudio.com/items?itemName=YurtsAI.maverick) to install.
 Have questions?
 [Join our Discord server](https://discord.gg/qgUprRUX)